Need ideas for vegan sandwich fillings? Look at this dietitian-created list for inspiration, including top vegan protein sources.

 So you can see why making a healthier sandwich is so important.
 And thankfully, it’s really not all that difficult to accomplish.
-All you need is a little knowhow, which I’m about to give you.
+All you need is a little know how, which I’m about to give you.

-- Load your sandwich with veggies, such as spinach, red onion, and tomato.
+Load your sandwich with veggies, such as spinach, red onion, and tomato.

 I like to pile my sandwich high with veggies.
 Seriously, those sandwich makers at Subway always give me the “is this sandwich really going to close with all these veggies?” look.